 \section{Evaluations}

-In this section, we evaluate the proposed Geo-NI framework on various kinds of LFs, including those from both gantry systems and from plenoptic camera (Lytro Illum~\cite{Lytro}).
+In this section, we evaluate the proposed Geo-NI framework on various kinds of LFs, including those from both gantry systems and plenoptic cameras (Lytro Illum~\cite{Lytro}).
 We mainly compare our method with two depth-based methods, Kalantari~\textit{et al.}~\cite{DoubleCNN} (depth-based) and LLFF~\cite{mildenhall2019local} (MPI representation) and four depth-independent methods, Wu~\textit{et al.}~\cite{WuEPICNN2018}, Yeung~\textit{et al.}~\cite{YeungECCV2018}, HDDRNet~\cite{meng2019high} and DA$^2$N~\cite{wu2021revisiting}.
-The quantitative evaluations is reported by measuring the average PSNR and SSIM~\cite{SSIM} values over the synthesized views of the luminance channel in the YCbCr space.
-Please refer to the submitted video for more qualitative results.
+The quantitative evaluations are reported by measuring the average PSNR and SSIM~\cite{SSIM} values over the synthesized views of the luminance channel in the YCbCr space.
+Please refer to the submitted video for more visual results.